sumitsingh34/dictionary/README.md

 This is dictionary file.
-Technologies used: Python 3, JSON and for Voice
+Technologies/Libraries used: Python 3, JSON and PYTTSX3 for Voice